 Highlights during Lilly’s completion of her Bachelor of Music in Performance (Flute) in 2018 include performing the Nielsen Flute Concerto as soloist with the Conservatorium String Orchestra, an internship with QSO and multiple performances as Principal Flute with the Queensland Conservatorium Griffith University Symphony Orchestra.
 Following the completion of her Bachelor’s degree, Lilly also took part in a side-by-side project of Strauss’ Ariadne auf Naxos with Australia’s leading chamber group, Ensemble Q.

 Lilly is also a passionate flute teacher with many years of private teaching experience and is very familiar working with flute students of all ages.
-Prior to relocating to Melbourne, Lilly was the flute teacher at the Queensland College of Music and Aviation State High School in Brisbane.
+Prior to Lilly's commencement at ANAM, she was the flute teacher at the Queensland College of Music and Aviation State High School in Brisbane.